|Degree Level||Bachelor's or graduate degree|

 A bank compliance officer researches, implements, and manages the areas of banking regulations and laws, banking policies and procedures, consumer protection, and public interest laws.
 They may work closely with the Chief Operating Officer (COO) in overseeing compliance procedures and might also advise on risk management.

 It's common for bank compliance officers to advise, oversee, and train the banking staff on these compliance procedures.
 Additionally, a banking compliance officer can issue investigations related to possible non-compliance or to ensure compliance is taking place.
 They can also be the main source of contact with outside audit companies.

-In January 2016, PayScale.com reported that most senior compliance officers had salaries that ranged from $53,496 to $123,434 a year.
-The top five industries employing bank compliance officers are investment banking and brokerage companies, financial services, banking, insurance, and investment services, which all paid similar yearly salary ranges.
+In January 2020, PayScale.com reported that most senior compliance officers had salaries that ranged from $62,000 to $148,000 a year.
+The top industries employing bank compliance officers are securities, commodity contracts, and financial investments; credit intermediation companies; management of companies; and enterprises, agencies, brokerages, and insurance.